dannyk96/danfe/examples/danfe/README.md

+= Examples for teh DANFE Finite Element engine

 There are 6 examples here

-ex1: a Simple 2d cantilever.
+_ex1_ : a Simple 2d cantilever.
-   This shows th basic operation of danfe on a simple structure The is a therotical solution to the this case : tip deflection is given by this formula:
+   This shows the basic operation of danfe on a simple structure The is a therotical solution to the this case : tip deflection is given by this formula:

     The mesh we used has 20 by 6 finite elements: each an 8 node quadrilateral.